era1112/pi-otg/README.md

 - 'main.sh" carries out the system functions when in the triggered state.

 Project layout:
-- interface.py and main.sh are symlinks that you alter when you want a different trigger interface or payload
+- interface.py and main.sh are symlinks that you alter when you want a different IO interface or executable script
-- the interfaces and payloads folders have interfaces and payloads to choose from
+- the interfaces and scripts folders have interfaces and payloads to choose from

 Documentation:
 - This readme